-According to NHS, this diet focuses on replicating the traditional dietary habits of people who live around the Mediterranean in countries such as France, Italy, and Greece.
+According to the Journal of Gerontology, this diet focuses on replicating the traditional dietary habits of people who live around the Mediterranean in countries such as France, Italy, and Greece.

 The heart health benefits of eating according to this diet have been widely noted and recognized and is one of the most attractive features for many dieters.

 People following this plan can expect to eat plenty of fruits and vegetables, starches like bread and pasta, controlled portions of fish and meat, and vegetables and plant oils.